Pratt City Carline Historic District

-The Pratt City Carline Historic District, in Birmingham, Alabama, was listed on the National Register of Historic Places in 1989.
+The Pratt City Carline Historic District is in Birmingham, Alabama and was listed on the National Register of Historic Places in 1989.
 Also known as the Carline District, it developed along a historic streetcar line.
-It is roughly along Ave.
-U from Ave.
-A to Carline and Carline from Ave.
-W to 6th St.
+It is roughly along Avenue U from Avenue A to Carline and Carline from Avenue W to 6th St.

 It includes 61 contributing buildings, including 37 Commercial brick structures.